 So sometimes I write about what goes on behind the scenes because I want to be real.
 The idea of living simply each week encompasses all of my life.

-Last week this involved the process of setting up and starting the new group I mentioned above.
-I also changed email providers back to MailerLite so I could integrate my WooCommerce shop with my mailing list.
+Last week I changed email providers back to MailerLite so I could integrate my WooCommerce shop with my mailing list.
 There were other reasons for the switch as well, but that was the main one.
 That meant I had to change everything related to my mailing list (website forms, newsletter template, etc.).
-I also added Stripe as a payment option to my shop since I had to set up a Stripe account to set up the Locals group.
+I also added Stripe as a payment option to my shop.
 So lots going on behind the scenes, but all good things.

 I don’t have any big plans for this week in terms of things around the house.
 I have a little tidying up to do in the basement.
 We probably should start pulling our tax information together.
 We always have our tax appointment in January and we are behind where we like to be regarding recordkeeping at this point in the year.